jyhsia5174/jyhsia5174.github.io/index.md

 -----|-----|-----
 List all basic data structure & practice it if I am not familiar with it | High-level review my week spot | growing blind spot
 Redo problem over 100 readiness score.
 Target number is 45. | Review past failure and overcome it. | Not improving.
+Mock 5 round | Don't hide from reality | Not improving

 - Reflection